Economy of Norway: Oil-exporting country

 In May 1963, Norway asserted sovereign rights over natural resources in its sector of the North Sea.
 Exploration started on 19 July 1966, when Ocean Traveler drilled its first well.
 Oil was first encountered at the Balder oil field at flank of the Utsira High, about 190 km west of Stavanger, in 1967.
 Initial exploration was fruitless, until Ocean Viking found oil on 21 August 1969.
 By the end of 1969, it was clear that there were large oil and gas reserves in the North Sea.
-The first oil field was Ekofisk, produced 427442 oilbbl of crude in 1980.
-Since then, large natural gas reserves have also been discovered.

 Against the backdrop of the Norwegian referendum to not join the European Union, the Norwegian Ministry of Industry, headed by Ola Skjåk Bræk moved quickly to establish a national energy policy.
 Norway decided to stay out of OPEC, keep its own energy prices in line with world markets, and spend the revenue – known as the "currency gift" – wisely.
 The Norwegian government established its own oil company, Statoil (now known as Equinor), and awarded drilling and production rights to Norsk Hydro and the newly formed Saga Petroleum.
 Petroleum exports are taxed at a marginal rate of 78% (standard corporate tax of 24%, and a special petroleum tax of 54%).

 The North Sea turned out to present many technological challenges for production and exploration, and Norwegian companies invested in building capabilities to meet these challenges.
 A number of engineering and construction companies emerged from the remnants of the largely lost shipbuilding industry, creating centers of competence in Stavanger and the western suburbs of Oslo.
 Stavanger also became the land-based staging area for the offshore drilling industry.
 Presently North Sea is past its peak oil production.
 New oil and gas fields have been found and developed in the large Norwegian areas of the Norwegian Sea and the Barents Sea, including Snøhvit.